Marking, feedback and planning

 In normal circumstances, the core purposes of marking, feedback and planning are to help teachers secure high-quality educational experiences for pupils and to provide useful information that supports effective teaching.
 Practices should always be manageable for teachers and not distract them from other learning-related activities.
 Marking and planning should never be used as a proxy for evaluating whether a teacher is teaching well.

-These principles apply with even greater force when pupils are accessing learning opportunities remotely and in challenging circumstances associated with the coronavirus crisis.
+These principles apply with even greater force when pupils are accessing learning opportunities remotely and in the challenging circumstances associated with the COVID-19 crisis.
 Where schools have established online remote learning systems, teachers must not be required to attempt to reproduce in written form the verbal feedback that pupils would be given during typical classroom teaching.

 If online systems allow, feedback on pupils' work may be possible, but this should rely on the teacher’s professional judgement to determine how any feedback, including marking, is given.
 Practice should be guided by the teacher’s evaluation of the learning needs of pupils and the nature of the activity being undertaken.